 - (a) Boat Cleaning and Maintenance Measures: - 1.
-In-water top-side and bottom-side boat cleaning shall minimize the discharge of soaps, paints, and debris. - In-the-water hull scraping or any process that occurs under water that results in the removal of paint from boat hulls shall be prohibited.
-Only detergents and cleaning components that are designated by the manufacturer as phosphate-free and biodegradable shall be used, and the amounts used minimized. - The applicant shall minimize the use of detergents and boat cleaning and maintenance products containing ammonia, sodium hypochlorite, chlorinated solvents, petroleum distillates or lye. - (b) Solid and Liquid Waste Management Measures:
+In-water top-side and bottom-side boat cleaning shall minimize the discharge of soaps, paints, and debris. - 2.
+In-the-water hull scraping or any process that occurs under water that results in the removal of paint from boat hulls shall be prohibited.
+Only detergents and cleaning components that are designated by the manufacturer as phosphate-free and biodegradable shall be used, and the amounts used minimized. - 3.
+The applicant shall minimize the use of detergents and boat cleaning and maintenance products containing ammonia, sodium hypochlorite, chlorinated solvents, petroleum distillates or lye. - (b) Solid and Liquid Waste Management Measures: - 1.
+All trash, recyclables, and hazardous wastes or potential water contaminants, including old gasoline or gasoline with water, absorbent materials, oily rags, lead acid batteries, anti-freeze, waste diesel, kerosene and mineral spirits shall be disposed of in a proper manner and shall not at any time be disposed of in the water or gutter.

-- All trash, recyclables, and hazardous wastes or potential water contaminants, including old gasoline or gasoline with water, absorbent materials, oily rags, lead acid batteries, antifreeze, waste diesel, kerosene and mineral spirits will be disposed of in a proper manner and will not at any time be disposed of in the water or gutter. - (c) Petroleum Control Management Measures: - Oil absorbent materials should be examined at least once a year and replaced as necessary.
-The applicant will recycle the materials, if possible, or dispose of them in accordance with hazardous waste disposal regulations.
-The boaters are encouraged to regularly inspect and maintain engines, seals, gaskets, lines and hoses in order to prevent oil and fuel spills.
-Boaters are also encouraged to use preventive engine maintenance, oil absorbents, bilge pump-out services, or steam cleaning services as much as possible to clean oily bilge areas.
-Clean and maintain bilges.
-Do not use detergents while cleaning.
-The use of soaps that can be discharged by bilge pumps is discouraged.
+- (c) Petroleum Control Management Measures: - 1.
+Oil absorbent materials shall be examined at least once a year and replaced as necessary.
+The applicant shall recycle the materials, if possible, or dispose of them in accordance with hazardous waste disposal regulations.
+The boaters shall regularly inspect and maintain engines, seals, gaskets, lines and hoses in order to prevent oil and fuel spills.
+Boaters shall also use preventive engine maintenance, oil absorbents, bilge pump-out services, or steam cleaning services as much as possible to clean oily bilge areas and shall not use detergents while cleaning.
+The use of soaps that can be discharged by bilge pumps is prohibited.